APIs and connectivity: public portal comparison

 How to read this matrix

-The first table maps which API families are visible publicly and how a treasury team legitimately gets access.
-The second table gives one representative API limitation per bank, with hard limits only where the bank publishes them.
+The first table shows which API families are visible publicly and the legitimate path to access them.
+The second table shows one representative public constraint per bank, with hard limits only where the bank publishes them.

 Public API limitations database

-Representative treasury-relevant API rows only.
-Hard limits are shown only when the bank publishes them in public documentation.
+Treasury-relevant examples only.
+Hard limits appear only where the bank publishes them in public documentation.

 Peer portals and official links (starting points)